 |Level of controversy||2|

 We're not expecting QBE Insurance to pay a dividend over the next 12 months.

 QBE Insurance's shares were split on 11 October 2001.

 QBE Insurance share price volatility

 Over the last 12 months, QBE Insurance's shares have ranged in value from as little as $7.8115 up to $12.6093.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while QBE Insurance's is 1.1553.
 This would suggest that QBE Insurance's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 QBE Insurance overview

-QBE Insurance Group Limited underwrites general insurance and reinsurance risks for personal, business, corporate, and institutional customers.
+QBE Insurance Group Limited underwrites general insurance and reinsurance risks for personal, business, corporate, institutional, and multinational customers.
 The company offers range of commercial, personal, and specialty products, such as commercial and domestic property, motor and motor casualty, agriculture, public/product liability, professional indemnity, workers' compensation, marine, energy and aviation, accident and health, financial and credit, and other insurances, as well as risk management solutions.
 It also manages Lloyd's syndicates, as well as offers investment management services.
-The company serves in North America, Australia Pacific, and internationally.
-QBE Insurance Group Limited was founded in 1886 and is headquartered in Sydney, Australia.
+The company operates in Australia, Europe, North America, Asia, and the Pacific.
+QBE Insurance Group Limited was founded in 1886 and is based in Sydney, Australia.

 Frequently asked questions